-Daştan has also provided design, production, and project development support to realize world-famous artists’ projects.
-From 2010-2013 she worked to produce works according to the vision of Nobel-laureate author Orhan Pamuk to found his “Museum of Innocence”, a museum of artifacts from the fictional reality of his eponymous novel.
+In addition to her individual work, Daştan has also provided design, production, and project development support to realize artists’ projects.
+From 2010-2013 she worked as an artist to produce works according to the vision of Nobel-laureate author Orhan Pamuk to realize his “The Museum of Innocence”, a museum of artefacts from the fictional reality of his eponymous novel.
 The works she produced for Pamuk’s museum were exhibited at numerous venues abroad such as Somerset House and London Design Museum.
 During the 14th Istanbul Biennial “Saltwater”, she worked as a project coordinator on both Anna Boghiguian and Michael Rakowitz’s works.
 During the 15th Istanbul Biennial “A Good Neighbour”, she was the Special Project Coordinator in Mahmoud Khaled’s project.

 Daştan continues her artistic work in her studio in Istanbul.